Leviticus 18 – Laws of Sexual Morality

 · The sibling of a spouse.

 b.
 It is your brother’s nakedness: The principle is related again.
-The nakedness of an individual belongs to their spouse and no one else, and it is a violation of God’s law to give that nakedness to anyone else, or for anyone else to take it.
+There is an important sense in which the nakedness of an individual belongs to their spouse and no one else.
+It goes against God’s wisdom and law to give that nakedness to anyone else, or for anyone else to take it.

 B. Other laws regarding sexual morality.

 a.
-In her customary impurity: This command is an echo of Leviticus 15:19, where the penalty for breaking this observance of ceremonial cleanliness was described (the penalty was to perform a ritual washing).
+In her customary impurity: This command is an echo of Leviticus 15:19-24, where the penalty for breaking this observance of ceremonial cleanliness was described.
+The penalty was to perform a ritual washing.